 It also turned up on the BBC Micro in a vomit yellow type of colour.
 The microcomputer was a project between Acorn Computers and the BBC Computer Literacy Project.

 Paperboy has come and gone a bit over the years.
 The sequel Paperboy 2 didn’t advance the formula much.

-And it was revived with a mediocre Nintendo 64 version, dismally failing to turn the experience into a 3D world.
+The series was revived with a mediocre Nintendo 64 version in 1999, dismally failing to turn the experience into a 3D world.

 The original is now available on your iPhone and Xbox 360.
 Plus, for free online.

 However, nothing is stopping you from getting a proper paperboy delivery job, you know?
 Or paper girl.